-Winter is here and so many people are getting sick.
-So this morning I wanted to take some time and cover a few quick remedies that you can reference to time and time again.
+It’s cold outside and oh baby, people around us sure have been getting sick.
+So this morning I wanted to take some time and cover a few quick remedies that you can refer to time and time again.

 Often when I teach about natural remedies, the question I get the most is: “What can I do when symptoms of a cold, ear infection, sty, nasal congestion or other minor issues arise?
 How do I aid my body in getting better instead of worse.”

 Before I give you the list of remedies, here are just a few things that can go from bad to worse in a matter of hours or days:

 An uncomfortable sensation in the ear that goes unchecked can turn into a full-blown ear infection.

 Sinus pressure and nasal congestion without proper drainage can turn into sinusitis.

 A red itchy and scratchy throat can progress into a strong infection.

 A little bump in the eye goes from the size of a little grain of sand to the size of a lemon seed and begins to hurt badly.

 As a family, we have experienced all of the above mentioned and more.
 The key for us has been knowing when and how to use remedies to help our body overcome sickness in addition to eating a diet full of disease-fighting foods and avoiding things that make us sick like sugar, GMO’s and processed foods.